-- Does the pest meet the definition of an EPP, or is it included under schedule 13 of the EPPRD? - Is it possible to consider opportunities for eradication and whether it is feasible to eradicate the EPP or is more information required? - Is technical advice required through engagement of international expertise or through the formation of a SAP? - How will communication be coordinated at the Australian Government, state/territory government and industry levels? - Development of talking points and possible media releases and coordination of media communications. - Preparation of information for NMG.
+- What is known about the effectiveness of controls (germplasm, chemical, or other management controls)? - Should further information on controls used overseas be gathered and the availability of chemicals in Australia be investigated? - Should treatment or destruction of host material be undertaken? - Does the pest meet the definition of an EPP, or is it included under schedule 13 of the EPPRD? - Is it possible to consider opportunities for eradication and whether it is feasible to eradicate the EPP or is more information required? - Is technical advice required through engagement of international expertise or through the formation of a SAP? - How will communication be coordinated at the Australian Government, state/territory government and industry levels? - Development of talking points and possible media releases and coordination of media communications. - Preparation of information for NMG.